 Goldberg tells Bustle she has noticed that, when given the choice, Millennial women choose more work assignments for the sense of pride and purpose it affords them, and later to regret that they dedicated all of their time to work tasks when what they hunger for most is relationships and personal connections.

 "Unfortunately, some women (not all) still hold onto the biological reality that time matters, and they secretly fear they are wasting their fertile years proving themselves in the workplace," she says.
 "Having it all has become more of a pressure-filled mandate than an opportunity or choice."

-This is a system that sets you up to fail, and U.S. News report has tips for how to set boundaries at work so you don't burn out, and you can also have a real life.
+This is a system that sets you up to fail, and U.S. News has tips for how to set boundaries at work so you don't burn out, and you can also have a real life.

 It's OK To Ask For Help

-While the balanced dual-role life is something you may have envisioned as achievable, the burden of perfectionism you place on yourself in carrying it is often too heavy a weight to carry, Goldberg tells me.
+While the balanced dual-role life is something you may have envisioned as achievable, the burden of perfectionism you place on yourself in carrying it is often too heavy a weight to shoulder, Goldberg tells me.

 "The energy it takes to perform at that level in both worlds is not exhilarating; it's exhausting," she says.
 "Depleted women have a hard time forging ahead in their family lives when they already feel overextended in their work ones."

 A study from the University of Kansas used gender socialization theory to explain why women are suffering at higher rates than men.
 The study reported that "Society puts certain expectations on people based on their gender from a very young age. ...
 Women experience significantly higher rates of role overload or feel that they are unable to complete their assigned duties in the work time allowed."